purplespider/silverstripe-basic-news/README.md

 * A News Article has a Headline, Date, Article & Image (optional)
 * *Add New News Article* button on Holder CMS page.
-* Articles listed on holder page, with summary, date, image
+* Articles listed on holder page, with date and title
 * News Articles are automatically moved to a News Holder if created elsewhere in the sitetree accidentally.
-* Lightbox compatability
+* Lightbox compatibility
 * RSS feed of articles
 * Articles are paginated on the News Holder